SumoLogic/sumologic-solution-templates/software-development-optimization-terraform/getting_started_guides/github.md

 1) Enter the Sumo Logic Personal Access Token you created in Step 2

 2) Enter the region you created your Sumo Logic account in.
-Use this guide to determine which region code to provide: [](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security#how-can-i-determine-which-endpoint-i-should-use)
+[Use this guide to determine which region code to provide](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security#how-can-i-determine-which-endpoint-i-should-use)

 The script will now download a specific version of Terraform and dependent